Dart – Type System

 The above error occurred due to an unsound implicit cast from a dynamic type List to an integer type , meaning declaring var List = doesn’t provide sufficient information to the dart analyzer about the typing of the list items.
 To resolve this issue we pass the type annotation to the list variable as shown below:

 Soundness is the process of making sure that the code doesn’t run into an invalid state.
 For instance, if a variable’s static type is boolean, it is not possible to run into a state where the variable evaluates to a non-string value during runtime.

 Benefits of having Soundness:

 - Debug type related bugs at compile time.

 - Makes code easier to read and debug.

 - Get alters when changing code picese that breaks other dependent part of the code.

-- One of its key feature is Ahead Of Time (AOT) comilation, which significiantly reduces the comile time of the code and increases efficiency.
+- One of its key features is Ahead Of Time (AOT) compilation, which significantly reduces the compile time of the code and increases efficiency.